General overview of the framework

 Watch instruction video (6:48)

 Subnational governance.
 Third, the subnational governance profile captures the main institutional and governance features of regional and local entities by asking questions about the legal, institutional governance, and budgetary nature of subnational entities.
 This information helps to determine whether jurisdictions at each level or tier are devolved local governments, deconcentrated local administrative units, or any other type of local body.
+Use our online decision-tree questionnaire (using Google Forms) to determine a LoGICA Subnational Institutional Type.

 Watch instruction video (4:52)